"I get commissions for purchases made through links in this post."

 2. Recover to your ready position and anticipate the next shot.

 In conclusion, there are many ways to hold a ping pong paddle properly.
 The more proper you hold, the more chance you will outplay your opponents.
-The aforementioned guidelines is a summary of all playstyles, as well as pros and cons and differences.
+The aforementioned guidelines are a summary of all playstyles, as well as pros and cons and differences.
 I hope that from this post you will find a perfect method to practice and take your skills to the next level.